Summer Scholars

 Responsibilities Once Accepted

-Students who are accepted into any of the four Summer Scholars programs will be required to:
+Students who are accepted into the Summer Scholars Program will be required to:

 - Conduct weekly onboarding sessions in April

-- Log weekly reflections during the 8-week (320 hours) internship/research
+- Log weekly reflections during the 320 hour internship/research

 - Submit draft for poster during final week of internship